Darkzarich/vue3-base-components/README.md

 ## Few Accessibility tips to keep in mind:

 1. Always set `type` for your `<input>`.
-There are many types that can help screenreaders and browsers to understand what that input is for:
+There are many types that can help screen readers and browsers to understand what that input is for:

 `checkbox`, `color`, `date`, `datetime-local`, `email`, `file`, `hidden`, `image`, `month`, `number`, `password`, `radio`, `range`, `reset`, `search`, `submit`, `tel`, `text`, `time`, `url`, `week`